 - Additionally on this track I’ve used some subtle mid/side equalizing to push certain frequencies into the stereo field using phasing.
 Find out more about mid/side processing here.

 - A full overview of dynamics is beyond the scope of this article.
-However, we’ll cover the basic types of compression that can be used on our demo track.
+However, we’ll cover the basic types of compression that can be used.

 - Read more about compression here.